ikfaisal/ikfaisal.github.io/_posts/2018-12-05-how-to-create-github-page.md

 ---
-title:  "How to Create GitHub Page"
+title:  "How To: Create GitHub Page"
 categories: githubpage howto
-permalink: /:categories
 ---

 Head over to GitHub and create a new repository named username.github.io,